Peter Kalmus (physicist): Education

-Kalmus received his BSc (1954) and PhD (1957) at University College London where he remained for a further three years as a Research Associate.
-He is now an Honorary Fellow of University College London.
+Kalmus received his BSc (1954) and PhD (1957) at University College London where he remained for a further three years as a research associate.
+He is now an honorary fellow of University College London.

 W and Z particles

 Discovery of the W particle.
 The proton-antiproton collision creates a W particle which then decays into a high-energy electron, emitted at a wide angle from the beam (indicated by the arrow at the bottom-right) and an invisible neutrino whose presence is deduced by the missing energy of the electron.

 Discovery of the Z particle.
 The central detector of UA1 reveals the tell-tale signature of the long-awaited Z particle as it decays into an electron-positron pair (arrowed).

-The Queen Mary, University of London group led by Peter Kalmus in conjunction with the Rutherford Appleton Laboratory group led by Alan Astbury and the Birmingham University group led by John Dowell joined Carlo Rubbia at CERN in an international collaboration known as UA1.
+The Queen Mary, University of London group led by Peter Kalmus in conjunction with the Rutherford Appleton Laboratory group led by Alan Astbury and the University of Birmingham group led by John Dowell joined Carlo Rubbia at CERN in the UA1 collaboration.

-They built a large universal detector, aimed at investigating phenomena at the world's highest energy collisions, which were obtained from 1981 onwards, when the CERN Super Proton Synchrotron was converted into a proton-antiproton collider, as suggested by Rubbia, using the stochastic beam cooling technique devised by Simon van der Meer.
+The UA1 experiment was designed to be a general-purpose detector, aimed at investigating phenomena at high energy collisions.
+Data were obtained from 1981 onwards, when the CERN Super Proton Synchrotron was converted into a proton-antiproton collider, as suggested by Rubbia, using the stochastic beam cooling technique devised by Simon van der Meer.
 The UK groups had joint responsibility for designing, constructing and operating a large hadron calorimeter and also a trigger processor.

 The most celebrated work with the UA1 detector was the discovery in 1983 of the W and Z particles.
-This discovery provided the experimental evidence for the unification of two of nature's seemingly very different fundamental forces: electromagnetism (which underlies electricity generation) and the weak force (which allows the Sun to shine).
-The unification of these two forces is part of a quest to see if all forces in the universe can be united into a "theory of everything" (Unified Field Theory).
-Electroweak unification demonstrated that what had previously been considered nature's four fundamental forces (electromagnetism, weak interaction, strong interaction and gravity) were now reduced to three.
+This discovery provided experimental evidence for electroweak unification: the merging of two of nature's fundamental forces, electromagnetism and the weak force.
+Electroweak unification demonstrated that nature's four fundamental forces (electromagnetism, weak interaction, strong interaction and gravity) could be reduced to three interactions at energy scales above the unification energy.
+The unification of these two forces is part of a larger quest to determine if all fundamental forces can be united into a "theory of everything" (Unified Field Theory).

 For this work Carlo Rubbia and Simon van der Meer of CERN received the 1984 Nobel Prize for Physics.
 Alan Astbury received the 1984 Rutherford Medal and Prize, and Peter Kalmus and John Dowell were jointly awarded the 1988 Rutherford Medal and Prize from the Institute of Physics for their outstanding roles in the discovery of the W and Z particles.